intarchboard/draft-iab-rfc4052bis/draft-krishnan-iab-rfc4052bis.md

 peer organization to enable collaboration within the peer organization's processes.

-These specific purposes includes two aspects, both of which are required for the IETF to agree to a formal relationship.
+The IAB uses two different aspects when it considers whether or not to establish a formal relationship with a peer organization.
 The first aspect deals with the level of collaboration needed, and the second deals with any restrictive nature of communication that impedes open collaboration.